Ninetalesgh/dndcampaign/vault/dm/items.md

 - **Weight**: -
 - **Price**: 25 gp
 - **Properties**:
-  - *Craft: Grind down dried Rogue's Morsel and boil in salt water to brew a* [Potion of Healing](dm/items.md#potion-of-healing).
+  - *Craft: Grind down dried Rogue's Morsel and boil in salt water to create a* [Potion of Healing](dm/items.md#potion-of-healing).
 ![\|50](https://bg3.wiki/w/images/a/aa/Rogue%27s_Morsel_Item_Icon.png)
 *Frequently referenced in tales of roguish adventures, this mushroom can be quite the boon for those who know how to use it.*
 *(Source: Baldur's Gate 3)*